infor-design/enterprise/docs/QA.md

 - Browser Testing - Edge, Firefox, Safari, Chrome, IOS  (Phone and Tablet), Android (Phone and Tablet)
 - Touch Device Support Testing (IOS And Android)
-- Accessibility Testing according to [WCAG Accessibility Standards](https://www.w3.org/WAI/standards-guidelines/wcag/wcag3-intro/
+- Accessibility Testing according to [WCAG Accessibility Standards](https://www.w3.org/WAI/standards-guidelines/wcag/wcag3-intro/)
 - Developer Testing - Can the Components be easily coded from the documentation
 - Testing against requirements
 - Any issues or inconsistencies would be reported to the repos above

 ## QA Process

-The QA process consists of reviewing a Pull request and approving the issue.
+The QA process consists of reviewing a Pull request (PR) and approving the issue.
 For "issue QA".

-- Look at the current project board to see which issues need "issue QA". https://github.com/orgs/infor-design/projects
+- Look at the current project board to see which issues need "issue QA" see the [project board](https://github.com/orgs/infor-design/projects)
-- You can also look at the active PRS since you will be reviewing it on the PR https://github.com/infor-design/enterprise/pulls the ones that need QA will have a "needs qa" tag all others can be ignored
+- You can also look at the active PRS since you will be reviewing it on the [PR list](https://github.com/infor-design/enterprise/pulls).
+The ones that need QA will have a "needs qa" tag all others can be ignored and ones with "wip" can also be ignored.
 - Open the PR and review the fix details
 - To run it first copy the branch name on the top button
 - If not cloned yet do the following in the command line